 Click Troubleshoot >Advanced options >Command Prompt

-- Before running SFC Scan, type DISM.exe /Online /Cleanup-image /Restorehealth command and press Enter key
+- Before running SFC Scan, type DISM.exe /Online /Cleanup-image /Restorehealth command and press the Enter key

-- The above step is applicable for Windows 10, 8.1 or 8.
-(For other Windows version, this step is not necessary.)
+- The above step is applicable for Windows 10, 8.1, or 8.
+(For other Windows versions, this step is not necessary.)

 [NOTE]: Do not close the Command Prompt window until the verification is 100% complete.
 You can see scan results after this process.
 If you’re unable to fix corruption by using this method and it is an external hard disk, connect the corrupted HDD to another working Windows system and use the methods that follow.

 [NOTE]: If the corrupted hard disk is internal, use a USB enclosure to convert it to an external hard disk.